-This course investigates the integration of biblical hermeneutical theory and practice for the specific purpose of enhancing the usage of Scripture in the various christian settings (preadhing, teaching, counseling, personal devotional reading, worship, witness, etc.).
+This course investigates the integration of biblical hermeneutical theory and practice for the specific purpose of enhancing the usage of Scripture in the various christian settings (preaching, teaching, counseling, personal devotional reading, worship, witness, etc.).
 The interpretation of Scripture will be explored from a Pentecostal contextual perspective and understood to be an ecclesiastical procedure.
 Special emphasis will be given to the history of biblical hermeneutics, exegetical method, and their place within hermeneutics, inductive/deductive method, genre analysis, and Pentecostal/Charismatic engagement with hermeneutical concerns.

-URSES ~ BIBLICAL STUDIES

-2 ∂ B

-2 ∂ B \sim

-2 ∂ B

-2 ∂ B

-~ BIBLICAL STUDIES S

-~ BIBLICAL STUDIES •

-BIBLICAL STUDIES ζ

-BIBLICAL STUDIES

-IBLICAL STUDIES

-BLICAL STUDIES

-LICAL STUDIES \mathbf{D}

-ICAL STUDIES Ι

-CAL STUDIES Ì

-CAL STUDIES \frown

-AL STUDIES

-L STUDIES

-STUDIES

-STUDIES r •

-TUDIES Ç

-UDIES

-JDIES

-DIES \Box

-IES \Box

-ES

-S

-I

-IES

 BH502 Capstone: MTS - Biblical Studies 1

 OLD TESTAMENT STUDIES (500-599)

-Language: Hebrew

-AK 501 Introduction to Akkadian 1
+AK 501 Introduction to Akkadian

-This course is designed to provide a basic survey of Akkadian g show the relevance of Akkadian resources to the exegesis of the In addition, literature that is related to the Old Testament will Old Testament.
+This course is designed to provide a basic survey of Akkadian grammar and to show the relevance of Akkadian resources to the exegesis of the Old Testament.
+In addition, literature that is related to the Old Testament will be studied.

-AR 501 Aramaic 1
+AR 501 Aramaic

 This course is an introduction to biblical Aramaic.
-The gramma Aramaic will be taught in comparison to the grammar of bi Readings from the Old Testament will comprise a portion (Prerequisite: HB 501) blical Hebrew.
+The grammar of biblical Aramaic will be taught in comparison to the grammar of biblical Hebrew.
+Readings from the Old Testament will comprise a portion of the course.
+(Prerequisite: HB 501)

-EH 501 Egyptian Hieroglyphics 1
+EH 501 Egyptian Hieroglyphics

-This course is designed to provide a basic survey of Egyptian h Egyptian grammar and to show the relevance of Egyptian re exegesis of the Old Testament.
-In addition, literature that is rel Testament will be studied. esources to the
+This course is designed to provide a basic survey of Egyptian hieroglyphs and Egyptian grammar and to show the relevance of Egyptian resources to the exegesis of the Old Testament.
+In addition, literature that is related to the Old Testament will be studied.

-UG 501 Introduction to Ugaritic 1
+UG 501 Introduction to Ugaritic

-This course is designed to provide a basic survey of Ugaritic g show the relevance of Ugaritic resources to the exegesis of the In addition, literature that is related to the Old Testament will Old Testament.
+This course is designed to provide a basic survey of Ugaritic grammar and to show the relevance of Ugaritic resources to the exegesis of the Old Testament.
+In addition, literature that is related to the Old Testament will be studied.

-HB 501 Hebrew I 3
+HB 501 Hebrew I

-This course is designed to provide a basic understanding of the b and an ability to use exegetical resources.
-Primary emphasis mastery of basic grammar and vocabulary.
+This course is designed to provide a basic understanding of the biblical Hebrew and an ability to use exegetical resources.
+Primary emphasis is placed on mastery of basic grammar and vocabulary.
 (Fall)

 HB 502 Hebrew II 3

-This is a continuation of Hebrew I, which will allow the student to from the Hebrew Old Testament.
-It is designed to enable the s exegetical work in the Old Testament.
-(Prerequisite: HB501) tudent to begin
+This is a continuation of Hebrew I, which will allow the student to begin reading from the Hebrew Old Testament.
+It is designed to enable the student to begin exegetical work in the Old Testament.
+(Prerequisite: HB501) (Spring)

-HB 503 Hebrew III 3
+HB 503 Hebrew III

 This is a course in advanced Hebrew and exegetical work.
-HB501, HB502) (Prerequisites:
+(Prerequisites: HB501, HB502) 1

-HB 504 Reading Hebrew 1
+HB 504 Reading Hebrew

-This course is designed for students who have completed He Sight reading of selected portions from the Hebrew Old Testan focus of the course.
+This course is designed for students who have completed Hebrew I and II.
+Sight reading of selected portions from the Hebrew Old Testament will be the focus of the course.
 (Prerequisites: HB501, HB502)